 Read more about How to Drive Mobile App Engagement

 The contrast between iOS and Android user interfaces is literally obvious.
 No wonder the design of the apps turns out to be different as well.
-Even if both platforms tend to follow simple visuals and minimalistic approach, each provides a unique sense of flow.
+Even if both platforms tend to follow simple visuals and a minimalistic approach, each provides a unique sense of flow.

 The characteristics that differ include:

-The design strategy is one of the most distinctive moments to consider in iOS and Android development.
+The design strategy is one of the most distinctive moments to consider in iOS vs. Android app development.
 Following fewer variations of screen sizes, iOS apps are more predictable in terms of look.
 In contrast, many screen sizes and resolutions of Android devices increase the time to adapt and customize layouts, thus making it harder to cater to all the needs invariably.

 7. Distribution and App Store Optimization